ANALYSIS-Record numbers of Chinese graduates enter worst job market in decades | Education

 China's Ministry of Human Resources and Social Security and the Ministry of Education did not respond to requests for comment.
 The tech sector has been a significant employer of many Chinese graduates, but this year the industry is trimming its workforce, recruiters say.

-Rockee Zhang, Managing Director for Greater China at recruitment firm Randstad, says China's entry-level jobs market was worse even than during the 2008-09 global financial crisis, estimating new jobs falling 20-30% from last year.
-"This year is a low point, the lowest I've seen," said Zhang, who has been a recruiter for two decades.

-Expected salaries are also 6.2% lower, according to Zhilian Zhaopin, another recruitment firm.
-China's Ministry of Human Resources and Social Security and the Ministry of Education did not respond to requests for comment.

-The tech sector has been a significant employer of many Chinese graduates, but this year the industry is trimming its workforce, recruiters say.
 A regulatory crackdown prompted many of China's tech giants including Tencent and Alibaba to make massive job cuts.
 A combined total of tens of thousands have lost their jobs in the sector this year, five tech industry sources told Reuters.
-Job cuts varied among China's roughly 10 biggest tech companies varied but averaged at about 10%, according to a report published in April by Shanghai-based Talent Assessment and Management Consulting group NormStar.
+Job cuts varied among China's roughly ten biggest tech companies, but almost all cut at least 10% of their staff, with some, including iQIYI cutting far more, according to a report published in April by Shanghai-based Talent Assessment and Management Consulting group NormStar.

 The companies did not respond to requests for comment.
 In April, a nine-month freeze on online gaming licenses over violent content and other issues was lifted, during which time 14,000 firms in the industry shut.